 I performed ‘Like a Woman’ above, in September 2016 at Cardiff Met.
 This work was undertaken during my MFA studies, a year of intense investigations that continue to be the foundation for the explorations you find here.

-Currently I have two strands of exploration on the go.
+Recently I have two strands of exploration on the go.
 One is longstanding and is about my connection with and continued fascination and love for the ‘old’ Severn Bridge.
-Recently I have been talking to Barry who photographed the bridge as it was being built and I’m hoping to exhibit some of his photographs alongside my work in 2026.
+Last year I had a chance to speak with Barry who photographed the bridge as it was being built and I’m hoping to exhibit some of his photographs alongside my work and that of Gordon Plant in 2026.
 You can find some of this work on the posts under inky experiments.

-The other strand which is in its really early stages and will be exhibited at Volcano in Swansea in March 2026 with ‘Moving Marks’, a new woman’s collaborative group formed through WAAW. ( Woman’s Arts Association Wales ).
-This work will explore themes of attachment.
-It’s arising from my experiences of supporting my mum in her move from her home of 50 years into a care home near where I live.
-At the moment it’s called Moving – we will see.
-It is likely to feature Astral face cream, a pink hand mirror and a selection of camisoles.
+Work from the other strand was exhibited at Volcano in Swansea in March 2026 with ‘Moving Marks’, a new woman’s collaborative group formed through WAAW. ( Woman’s Arts Association Wales ).
+This work ” All My Lovely Things’ explored themes of attachment and loss.
+It arose from my experiences of supporting my mum in her move from her home of almost 50 years into a care home near where I live.
+Thanks to Gordon for the photographs of this work.

 ‘Helen’ shown below was shown at Art Central, Barry Vale Of Glamorgan , as part of WAAW celebration of international Women’s Day March – April 2024.